 Do I have to study at an English language school before I sit the IELTS test?

-No. However, to get your best possible score, you may consider taking an IELTS preparation course, which will familiarise you with the types of questions you will be asked in the test.
+No. However, to get your best possible score, you may consider some IELTS practice materials, which will familiarise you with the types of questions you will be asked in the test.

 What age must I be to sit the IELTS test?

 IELTS is not recommended for candidates under the age of 16.

 What is the difference between the Academic and General Training IELTS tests?

 IELTS Academic measures the English language proficiency needed for an academic, higher education environment.
 IELTS General Training measures English language proficiency in a practical, everyday context.
 This version of the test is also often a visa requirement for those planning to migrate to English speaking countries including Australia, the UK and New Zealand.
 For more information, visit the IELTS website.

 You should always check with the organisation requesting an IELTS score which test module they require.

 How long does the IELTS test take to complete?